 DISABILITY DIRECTORATE LIVESTREAM CONVERSATION 17 OCTOBER FROM 6PM TO 7PM

 It was good to see Adri Isbister – Deputy Director-General Disability, Ministry of Health in Christchurch recently.
 Adri has been travelling the Country to work collaboratively with disabled people, their family and whanau, carers and providers.
-Community conversations and workshops are…
+Community conversations and workshops are being held to…

 “Beautiful’ to help people

 What makes you motivated to go to work each day?
 To do your best and meet the goals and objectives set before you.
-Living with a disability can be “upsetting” (as stated by Winnie) – the difference we can make is in the work we do which spurs individuals on to make the world in which we live be an…
+Living with a disability can be “upsetting” (as stated by Winnie) – the difference we can make is in the work we do which spurs individuals on to make the world in which…

-Family Funded Care
+Changes to Family Funded Care

 The government have recently announced changes to Funded Family Care.
 A raft of changes which include pay rates for carers from minimum wage to a maximum of $25.50 per house, for carers with a family member or spouse that has high needs due to disability, health conditions, mental health, addition or old age.